-- (1) The Summary Financial Information presented in this table is derived from the "Selected Financial Information" and the Financial Statements included elsewhere in this Prospectus. - (2) Includes the \$2.4 million pre-tax net proceeds of a one-time payment made by a former client to TeleTech in connection with such client's early termination of a contract. - (3) During 1993 and 1994, the Company was an S corporation under Subchapter S of the Internal Revenue Code of 1986, as amended (the "Code"), and, accordingly, was not subject to federal income taxes.
+- (1) The Summary Financial Information presented in this table is derived from the "Selected Financial Information" and the Company's Consolidated and Combined Financial Statements (the "Financial Statements") included elsewhere in this Prospectus. - (2) Includes the \$2.4 million pre-tax net proceeds of a one-time payment made by a former client to TeleTech in connection with such client's early termination of a contract. - (3) During 1993 and 1994, the Company was an S corporation under Subchapter S of the Internal Revenue Code of 1986, as amended (the "Code"), and, accordingly, was not subject to federal income taxes.
 Pro forma net income includes a provision for income taxes at an effective rate of 44.4% for the 11 months ended December 31, 1993 and 39.5% for the year ended December 31, 1994. - (4) Calculated in the manner described in note 1 to the Financial Statements. - (5) Reflects the application of the \$52.6 million of net proceeds received by the Company from the Initial Public Offering and the Preferred Stock Conversion effected in connection therewith.